syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 {% endhighlight %}

 {% endtabs %}

-### MergeImageField event
+### MergeImageField Event

-The following code example shows how to use MergeImageField event during mail merge process.
+The following code example shows how to use `MergeImageField` event during mail merge process.

 {% tabs %}

 {% highlight c# %}

 //Opens the template document